Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 Figma Make → human refinement → shared spec → parallel build

-For our first prototype, Soyun & I used Figma Make to generate a minimal, skeleton-level flow to test with users.
-The flow was short and didn't need complex logic, and Figma Make sped up the process by drawing on existing UI patterns from voice cloning tools like Hume and ElevenLabs.
+For our first prototype, we used Figma Make to generate a minimal, skeleton-level flow to test with users.
+It helped us speed up by drawing on existing UI patterns from voice cloning tools like Hume and ElevenLabs.

-When the wireframes were ready, I took the lead in the initial git set up and deployment by using Hume's voice clone API.
+When the wireframes were ready, I took the lead in the initial git set up and deployment by integrating Hume's voice clone API.

-Human judgment layered on immediately: error states, minimum recording criteria, loading UI, and sample sentence copy were all designer calls, not AI output.
+AI-generated UI still needed design oversight.
+Error states, minimum recording criteria, loading behaviors, and sample sentence copy were all intentional designer decisions.

 Turning constraints into a shared spec

-For the mid-fi prototype, Soyun & I collaborated directly in code.
-We needed shared ground truth before touching pixels or code.
-We both used Claude to map our actual technical feature limitations, which helped us discuss what's possible and what we wanted to create based on the user testing insights.
-Then, we turned our ideas into a claude.md file we both built against; keeping design and code consistent as we split implementation between us.
+We collaborated directly in code.
+We used Claude to map our technical limitations, discussing what's possible and what we wanted to build based on the user testing insights.
+Then, we created a shared claude.md file, keeping design and code aligned.

 Impact